shiruken/hackintosh/README.md

   * Above 4G Decoding → **Enabled**
 * Power
   * ErP → **Disabled**
+  * Soft-Off by PWR-BTTN → **Delay 4 Sec.**
   * RC6 (Render Standby) → **Enabled**
 * Save & Exit
   * Choose **Save and Exit** to save BIOS settings and reboot

 ## Prepare for macOS Installation

-1. Disconnect PCIe power cables from the graphics card (or remove completely)
+1. Disconnect PCIe power cables from the graphics card (or completely remove the card)
-2. Connect HDMI cable to motherboard integrated graphics output
+2. Connect HDMI cable to integrated graphics output on motherboard
 3. Insert macOS Installer USB drive into the USB 3.0 port adjacent to Ethernet connector
 4. Connect keyboard and mouse to USB 2.0 ports